jay51/weather-tool/README.md

 # weather-tool
-A CLI weather tool to display the wither in your area.
+A CLI weather tool to display the weather in your area.

 - [ ] Create a Cli tool
 - [ ] Make a request to weather app